SWIFTSIM/emulator/docs/source/emulator_analysis/index.rst

 emulator performance in the absence of validation data.
-When emulating via cosmological simulations it is likely to be very expensive to generate a validation dataset of a large enough size.
-In this case SWIFT-Emulator has an easy way of setting up cross-checks.
+When emulating via cosmological simulations it is likely to be very expensive to generate a validation dataset of a large enough size. for cases like this SWIFT-Emulator has an easy way of setting up cross-checks.

 The :meth:`swiftemulator.sensitivity.cross\_check`